 Detailed requirements specification

-The right to step-back is available for both sides: customer and myself.
+The right to retreat is available for both sides: the customer and myself.

 Well, it seems we successfully got through the initial obstacles.
 Ideally, we have agreed upon specific scenarios this new software needs to handle.
 Some Excel or text files highlighting those scenarios are typical outcomes here.

-Application now handles all steps and scenarios discussed during step 1.
-I ask customer to crash-test application.
-It is quite possible to find several bugs they need to be fixed.
+The application now handles all steps and scenarios discussed during step 1.
+I ask the customer to crash-test our application.
+It is quite possible to find several bugs that need to be dealt with.

-Further, customer likely finds several issues he has not though about earlier.
+Further, the customer likely finds several issues he has not thought about earlier.

-Bugs are now fixed and functionality of the application is as expected.
+Bugs are now fixed, and the application functionality is as expected.

-Previous step could uncover gaps or misunderstandings in expectations.
+The previous step could uncover gaps or misunderstandings in expectations.
 Fixing bugs is my responsibility.
-However, gaps in requirements are shared responsivity of both sides.
-I reserve right to ask for price increase in case estimated work effort significantly exceeds initial estimates.
+However, gaps in requirements are the shared responsivity of both sides.
+If the estimated work effort significantly exceeds the initial estimates, I reserve the right to ask for a price increase.

-Customer now owns his new application and he is ready to start using it.
-My past projects taught me “nothing is ever perfect”.
-Customer will encounter certain issues during routine application use.
-We will discuss possible approaches until customer is fully satisfied with the application.
+The customer now owns his new application, and he is ready to start using it.
+My past projects taught me that “nothing is ever perfect.”
+Customers often encounter unforeseen hiccups in routine application use.
+We will discuss possible approaches until the customer is delighted with the application.

-My last obligation to Customer is to create user manual.
+My last obligation to the customer is to create a user manual.
 Online training for additional users is possible.

 Well, you are my happy customer now.
 But what if your computer crashes and your data are corrupted?
-Or you hire a new employee who will take over your agenda and he need a training?
+You can also hire a new employee who will take over your agenda, and he needs training.

-I will charge hourly rate for such situations.
+In such situations, I will charge an hourly rate.
 We need to discuss specific terms as it might not be possible to fulfill your request immediately.
-In rare situations, it might not be even technically possible to successfully assist you.
-Such services are provided on best effort basis.
+It might not even be technically doable to assist you in some situations.
+Such services are provided on a best-effort basis.

-You might also need additional changes in program.
-I will be happy to assist you.
-Bear in mind though extensions or alterations of the existing code are more time consuming than initial code development.
+You might also need additional program changes.
+I will be happy to assist you with your request.
+Remember that extensions or alterations of the existing code are more time-consuming than initial code development.
 We might need to go through a code testing cycle, similar to initial code development.

-My goal are happy customers.
-I build my business on referrals so the previous sentence is not a cliché.
-Steps explained above might sound excessive for a small application.
-Let me remind you: only some 20% of IT projects deliver upon promise.
+My goal is happy customers.
+I build my business on referrals, so the previous sentence is not a cliché.
+The steps explained above might sound excessive for a small application.
+Let me remind you: only some 20% of IT projects deliver upon a promise.

-I can't foresee all the obstacles in the project but my approach makes whole development process much more predictable a manageable.
-Issues identified during the process are handled promptly, before they become a showstopper.
+I can't foresee all the obstacles in the project.
+However, my approach makes the whole development process much more predictable a manageable.
+Issues identified during the process are handled promptly before becoming a showstopper.